 Cryo-Cell believes that this is a significant step in the transformation of the company.
 Our vision is to move from Phase III clinical trials and Expanded Access to licensed biological products that will deliver approved therapies for a wide range of conditions.

 Over the next six months, Cryo-Cell will work toward finalizing a long-term agreement to advance to the next phase, which will ultimately open the door to greater treatment possibilities.
-Cryo-Cell continues to propel the industry forward in an initiative that aims to develop a first-of-its-kind FDA approved infusion clinic within the next 12-18 months.
+Cryo-Cell continues to propel the industry forward in an initiative that aims to develop a infusion clinic within the next 12-18 months.

 We are excited about what lies beyond the horizon of the cord blood banking industry.
 This phase is just the beginning of what will be considered a revolutionary outcome for families in need of umbilical stem cell therapies.
 Current research is discovering new uses for the stem cells found within cord blood and tissue as they pertain to respiratory conditions, autism, cerebral palsy, adult stroke, brain injury, and many other disorders.
-Several clinical trials are underway at Duke and elsewhere, resulting in positive outcomes for stem cell transplant and infusion recipients.
+Several clinical trials are underway at Duke and elsewhere, seeking positive outcomes for stem cell transplant and infusion recipients.
 The future is bright in terms of medical innovation made possible through the novel use of umbilical stem cells.

 What Lies Ahead for Cryo-Cell?

 As research continues on the effects of cord blood and cord tissue in the treatment of prevalent neurological diseases and other degenerative conditions, it is imperative that expectant parents are educated on the benefits of these life-saving stem cells.
 Our team at Cryo-Cell is committed to helping parents understand the possibilities that lie within umbilical stem cell preservation.